 The best thing about being a university professor is that I get the chance to read broadly, think about the ideas I stumble across, bring them up in classes, and think about ways to share them with others.
 If I really want to think through a set of ideas, I write an essay: that way, I’m forced to put my enthusiasm and puzzlement into words, which usually leads to more ideas and questions I hadn’t considered.
 I’m hoping some readers might be interested in these essays – hence, the Stacks of Books series.
 I hope you like them.
 If you do, let me know; or, if you’d like to read an essay on some other topic, please feel free to suggest it!

-The essays cost one buck at Amazon, and are delivered to you in a Kindle format.
+Each essay costs a buck at Amazon, and is delivered to you in a Kindle format.
+(You can download the Kindle reader app on nearly any device here.)
 Part of me feels guilty in charging for essays.
 Another part of me likes some pocket change for the occasional cup of coffee.
-Since I have a need for coffee – for I am little more than an engine that turns coffee into words and pee – this second side wins.
+Since I have a need for coffee, this second side wins.

-I should add, by the way, that the essays in the series are numbered (#1, #2, etc), but you don’t have to read them in order.
-(Or at all, in point of fact.)
+I should add, by the way, that the essays in the series are numbered, but you don’t have to read them in order.

 (click on the book covers below to be taken to the Amazon page.)